 Making a Padded Fabric Interior

-Giving your book safe a fabric interior takes a little bit of work, but it adds a touch of class, a splash of color, AND it's a great way to cover up any imperfections in the cavity.
-The foam also provides some protection for anything you put inside.
+Giving your book safe a fabric interior takes a little bit of work, but it adds a big touch of class, AND it's a great way to cover up any imperfections in the cavity.
+The foam also provides protection for anything you put inside.

 - Finished book safe

 - Sheet of craft foam (standard 2mm thick) with an adhesive back

 While you possibly can make an interior with some fancy kind of fabric, this tutorial only covers regular cotton or polyester material.

 You don't need a lot of material, maybe a quarter yard or so.
 Check with your local fabric shop to make sure they sell partial yards.
 Fabric can be expensive, so you don't want to buy more than you need.